-The special meeting of the shareholders of Sterling will be held on [ ] at [ ], EST, at the [ ].
+The special meeting of the shareholders of Sterling will be held on March 26, 2008 at 10:30 a.m., EST, at the Liberty Place Conference Center, 313 West Liberty Street, Lancaster, PA 17603.
 Your vote is important.
 A majority of the votes cast at the Sterling special meeting is required to adopt the plan of merger, and a majority of the outstanding shares, represented in person or by proxy, is necessary to constitute a quorum in order to transact business at the special meeting.
 Regardless of whether you plan to attend the special shareholders' meeting, please take the time to vote your shares in accordance with the instructions contained in this document.
 The Sterling board of directors recommends that Sterling shareholders vote 'FOR' adoption of the plan of merger.